pwm/s-flow/readme.md

 That's quite a mouthful.
 Let's see what's going on here.
 We have changed 2 things:

- * We introduced a finite state machine (FSM) to control state transition
+ * We introduced a finite state machine (FSM) to control transitions between states.
- * We can now only change state indirectly, by supplying a list of events
+ * We can now only change state indirectly, by supplying a list of events.
+Events are just names for transitions between states.

 If we look at the FSM it's pretty self-explanatory.
 It gets a set of allowed states and a set of transitions between them.
 We define that a traffic light can go from `Red` to `Green` (via the `Go` event), from `Green` to `Yellow` (via the `Slow` event) and from `Yellow` to `Red` (via the `Stop` event) and that's it.
 It can't go for example from `Green` to `Red` as there's no such transition.